And why would you want to?

 Web browsers assume the internet is slow.
-Since many websites use the same elements, like logos, on multiple pages browsers download them only when first encountered so they need not be downloaded every time.
+Since many websites use the same elements (like logos) on multiple pages, browsers download them only on the first encounter, so they need not be downloaded every time.
 The cache is where these downloaded elements are kept.
 Sometimes the browser loses track of what’s in the cache, resulting in display problems.
-Each browser allows you to clear the cache to start over from scratch to resolve them.
+Each browser allows you to clear the cache to start over, hopefully resolving those issues.

 The cache exists because of a basic assumption made by browser designers: the internet is slow.

 More accurately, your internet connection is slower than your computer.